D7460N/D7460N.dev/ADD.md

 <b><i>These are the questions this project seeks to answer.</i></b>

-New(ish) browser supported modern HTML and CSS functionality and accompanying design and development techniques allow for literally "doing more with less". ([Least Power Principle](#least-power))
+New(_ish_) browser support for modern HTML and CSS functionality and accompanying design and development techniques may allow for these questions to be answered by literally "doing more with less". ([Least Power Principle](#least-power))

+_We shall see..._

+<h2 id="disclaimer">DISCLAIMER</h3>

-The ever improving (<i>read... always changing sometimes braking</i>) outline, guidelines, how-tos, and notes of which are detailed below.
+Ever improving (<i>Read... always changing sometimes breaking...</i>) thoughts, philosophies, approaches, techniques, notes, guidelines, and how-tos for this _first of it's kind_ project detailed below.

 ---